-Membership Services and Marketing - This department provides valuable information about electrical services including all of our programs offerings/rebates not to mention bill inserts, the Electric Consumer, direct mailings, energy efficiency ideas, as well as distributed generation knowledge.
+Membership Services and Marketing - This department provides valuable information about electrical services including all of our programs offerings/rebates not to mention bill inserts, Indiana Connection magazine, direct mailings, energy efficiency ideas, as well as distributed generation knowledge.

 The employees that make up these four departments have been trained to provide you with the exceptional service you expect and deserve.